-While future modules will only be available in the Member Area of this website, we feel Food Safety practices during hop harvest are critically important for all growers, regardless of membership in HGA.
-This self-certification Food Safety/Harvest Practices program that is consistent with third-party certified programs has been developed, and includes templates for many of the documents you will need to document your practices.
+Food Safety practices during hop harvest are critically important for all growers, regardless of membership in HGA.
+We are pleased to provide the following self assessment Food Safety/Harvest Practices program that will allow growers implement important practices, including examples for documents you will need to substantiate your practices.

-We encourage all growers who are selling hops commercially to utilize this program and document their food safety practices.
+We encourage all growers who are selling hops commercially to utilize this program to assess and document their food safety practices.

-The interactive version of Level 1 Food Safety will be included in the Member Area, to be launched in the next few months.
-This self-certification format will generate a Food Safety Policy and Certificate of Compliance for growers who implement and complete the documentation of required food safety practices.
-This certificate may be copied and provided to customers.
+The interactive version of Foundations of Food Safety is provided in the Member Area.
+This self-assessment format will generate a Food Safety Policy and Certificate of Completion for growers who implement and complete the module.
+This certificate may be provided to customers.

 The Food Safety Modernization Act (FSMA) was signed into law by President Obama on January 4, 2011.
 It aims to ensure the U.S. food supply is safe by shifting the focus of federal regulators from responding to contamination to preventing it.
 Several Fact Sheets and presentations on the law may be found on the US Food and Drug Administration website.